Part 5

 The screens to either side of the West Holts Stage were only added for the first time in 2016.

-The diverse array of performers who played on this stage in 2024 included Jungle, Jessie Ware, Justice, Black Pumas, NIA Archives (pictured here) and Heilung, who were my personal highlight of the weekend.
+The diverse array of performers who played on this stage in 2025 included Maribou State, Doechii, Overmono, BadBadNotGood, Amaarae and Parcels.
+This is Swedish experimental noisemakers, Goat, who were one of my top 5 performances of the weekend.

-Also in the West Holts field is an artist signing tent which is run by Songlines magazine and where you can buy CDs and other merchandise and get them signed by the artists who perform on the stage.
+Also in the West Holts field is an artist signing tent where you can buy CDs and other merchandise and get them signed by the artists who perform on the stage.
 This is the queue of people waiting to meet Hollywood star Jeff Goldblum, who performed here with the Mildred Snitzer Orchestra in 2019.

 Beyond the Silver Hayes dance area, in the north western portion of the site, you will find a huge red and blue striped marquee which hosts the Woodsies Stage.
 This was originally known as the “New Bands Tent” but was renamed as the "John Peel Stage" in memory of the legendary DJ in 2005.
 The current name has been in place since 2023 and reflects the name of the field in which the stage is located.